Rajat-Rathaur/readme/README.md

-Let us always meet each other with smile, for the smile is the beginning of love. | **by Mother Teresa**
+Stop being a prisoner of your past.
+Become the architect of your future. | **by Robin Sharma**